-This Lemon Vinaigrette is my favorite homemade salad dressing, and it’s incredibly simple to make.
-Store-bought dressing truly doesn’t compare!
+This Lemon Vinaigrette is my absolute favorite homemade salad dressing, and it’s incredibly simple to make.
+Store-bought dressings truly don’t compare to this fresh flavor, and it only takes 5 minutes to make!

 First, none of the store-bought salad dressings use extra virgin olive oil as the primary oil (as far as I’ve seen), and EVOO is not only the healthiest oil, but also the most spectacular in flavor.

 Salad dressing is such a perfect example of how freshness can make things a million times better, and even the refrigerated store-bought salad dressings taste old and flat to me.
-Homemade is the way to go!
+Homemade is the way to go, with its unmatched bright flavor!

-The beauty of this lemon vinaigrette is that it can be made in 5 minutes, and is versatile enough to go with just about everything.
+The beauty of this homemade lemon vinaigrette dressing is that it can be made in 5 minutes, and is versatile enough to go with just about everything.

 - fresh lemons